FHydrology/Notetaking/topics/Weekly Tasklist.md

 ### Chambers Flat Road:

 - [ ] Finish Hydrology mapping for Appendicies section and report figures.
-- [ ] Format the report correctly with proper ID and spacing.
+- [x] Format the report correctly with proper ID and spacing.
+  - [ ] Change the report from preliminary to detailed design 50% in all of the relevant sections.
+  - [ ] Ask Rasitha for the Entire Catchment Polygon.
+  - [ ] Remove all mentions of the School aspect of report and re-write relevant sections.
 - [ ] Receive Culvert Survey from James along with ask questions regarding report.
 - [ ] Finalize report with figures and incorprate comments into HADR.

 ### Cannery Creek Sediment Basin:

-- [ ] Complete Afflux mapping for the new model run.
+- [x] Complete Afflux mapping for the new model run.
-- [ ] Update the model log with relevant information.
+- [x] Update the model log with relevant information.
-- [ ] Write blurb regarding what happened, what we changed and the outputs.
+- [x] Write blurb regarding what happened, what we changed and the outputs.
-- [ ] Incorprate into email and the technical memo.
+- [x] Incorprate into email and the technical memo.

 ### Cement Mills Bridge Options Analysis: